This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 - Sour Cream – This adds fat and richness.
 You could try swapping out for greek yogurt, which I did in my healthy banana bread recipe.

 - Nutella – I love using a chocolate hazelnut spread that’s free of palm oil – I love using the Whole Foods organic variety.
+Or try making your own homemade Nutella!

 How To Make This Nutella Banana Bread